Taipei Travel Guide

 Unlike the compact Chiang Kai-shek Memorial Hall, Sun Yat-sen Memorial Hall is a gargantuan space dedicated to Taiwan’s “National Father,” Sun Yat-sen.

 The exterior of the Sun Yat-sen Memorial Hall isn’t much to behold, other than witnessing its enormity.
-The real attraction here is timing your visit with the changing of the guards or wandering around in the well-manicured Zhongshan Park.
+The real attraction here is timing your visit to coincide with the changing of the guards or strolling through the well-manicured Zhongshan Park.

 Museums